-Subject PODSTAWY TAŃCA KLASYCZNEGO

-BALLET DANCE

-Unit of AWF Zakład Tańca / Department of Dance

-Teacher's name Alfredo Garcia Gonzalez

-ECTS points 4

-Number of hours 15

-The knowledge is presented in a form of workshop of practical

-Methods of estimation experiments involving individual and group work.

-This class it is made for students with or without knowledge of
+Subject PODSTAWY TAŃCA KLASYCZNEGO BALLET DANCE Unit of AWF Zakład Tańca / Department of Dance Teacher's name Alfredo Garcia Gonzalez ECTS points 4 Number of hours 15 The knowledge is presented in a form of workshop of practical Methods of estimation experiments involving individual and group work.
+Effects/results of education This class it is made for students with or without knowledge of Ballet.

-Effects/results of education Ballet.

 The student will learn the wording that are use for ballet dancers.
 You will learn the proper posture and how it can influence in your

-walk and presence outside of class.

 Barre exercise

-Topics of the classes Centre exercise
+Topics of the classes

+Centre exercise

 Moving in the space: jumps, turns, allegro

 We will create a sequence of exercises to be done during the semester